 Not with any awareness on my part.
 He just erupted full-blown from my head (not unlike Athena from the brow of Zeus, although in no way am I equating myself with a Greek God).

-as your favorite part of the book to write?
+What was your favorite part of the book to write?

 The end!
 Hah!
 (Well, there is some truth to that.)
 I don't know that I had one favorite part.
 I really had so much fun with so many aspects of the book -- Carraidland, the sealfolk, Banya and Rai.
 Hard to choose.